-Before driving down to Luxembourg I had considered trying to live stream the hearing but once I arrived at the court and set myself up in the press centre, I quickly abandoned these plans after being reminded that the Court really does not want to have its workings communicated to the public (see the photo above).
-Usually I am not someone who quickly complies with senseless rules — but even I did not want to mess with Europe’s highest legal authority.
+Before driving down to Luxembourg, I had considered trying to live stream the hearing, but once I arrived at the court and set myself up in the press center, I quickly abandoned these plans after being reminded that the Court really does not want to have its workings communicated to the public (see the photo above).
+Usually, I am not someone who quickly complies with senseless rules — but even I did not want to mess with Europe’s highest legal authority.

-All of this is to say that I am extremely happy to hear that last Friday the Court has finally decided to embrace the possibilities offered by the Internet and will start streaming Grand Chamber hearings and judgements as of this week.
+All of this is to say that I am extremely happy to hear that last Friday, the Court finally decided to embrace the possibilities offered by the Internet and will start streaming Grand Chamber hearings and judgments as of this week.

-Coincidentally this means that the first judgement that will be live streamed by the court will be the judgement in Case C-401/19, the very case that made me drive through the night to cover it in November 2020.
-This means that anyone with an interest in the judgement can now follow it from the comfort of your home or office (the stream will be available on the CJEU website and should start at 0930 CET on Tuesday the 26th of April).
+Coincidentally this means that the first judgment that will be live-streamed by the court will be the judgment in Case C-401/19, the very case that made me drive through the night to cover it in November 2020.
+This means that anyone with interest in the judgment can now follow it from the comfort of their home or office (the stream will be available on the CJEU website and should start at 0930 CET on Tuesday, 26 April).

 Last week’s decision of the Court to finally start streaming its public proceedings is extremely welcome.
 Justice and democracy do not flourish in darkness and scenarios in which public access to the deliberations on fundamental rights is dependent on random activists being able to drive across borders are not conducive to trust in our democratic institutions.